 On Windows, path names which include spaces have to be enclosed in double quotes.
-If Imgrd is started as a service, the debug log file is by default generated in the path specified in the options file.
+If lmgrd is started as a service, the debug log file is by default generated in the path specified in the options file.
 It is best practice to set the location of debug_log_path to a ProgramData sub-folder, since this location has user-write permission by default, which is needed when the license server runs as a service with LocalService permission.
+The OBF_ADDMARK enables the affixing of obfuscation markers (OBF_STRT: username :END_OBF) to username in debug log.
+The AUTO_ROLLOVER option enables the auto rollover of debug log file, which automatically performs the rollover functionality of debug log file when the debug log file size crosses the specified value.
+The default value would be 512MB.
+The automatic rollover will always be performed at midnight.